 Lastly, even fantasy sports champions can get in on the action.
 View our guide about fantasy football championship rings and trophies.

+The New England Patriots are the most recent Super Bowl winners, taking the LI title.
 See ring images from each Super Bowl winner on the next tab.

 Each of the Super Bowl Champion rings are shown below as a visual guide.
 The images depicted show the team-issued rings that are awarded to players and staff.
 Follow the links by clicking the listing or image to shop for replica rings from each Super Bowl winner on eBay.